emacs-mirror/emacs/mps/manual/source/pool/mvt.rst

 ------------

 Temporal fit attempts to place consecutive allocations next to each other.
-It relies on delaying reuse as long as possible to permit freed blocks to :term:`coalesce`, thus maximizing the number of consecutive allocations that can be co-located.
+It relies on delaying re-use as long as possible to permit freed blocks to :term:`coalesce`, thus maximizing the number of consecutive allocations that can be co-located.
 Temporal fit permits a very fast allocator and a deallocator competitive in speed with all other known policies.

-Temporal fit is intended to take advantage of knowledge of object :term:`lifetimes`, either *a priori* knowledge, or knowledge acquired by profiling.
+Temporal fit is intended to take advantage of knowledge of object :term:`lifetimes`: either *a priori* knowledge, or knowledge acquired by profiling.
 The best performance will be achieved by allocating objects with similar expected death times together.